upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

 ---

 ## Introduction
 The Printing in Prisons project gives a view into the lives of incarcerated individuals enabling us to learn more about their experiences in prison.
-One of the stories embedded in these archives is William Weber's journey.
-This essay will explore William Weber's story and incredible transformation from a multiple-time felon who was on death row to becoming vice president of the prison's honor club and later being paroled.
+One of the stories embedded in these archives is the life of William Weber.
+This essay will explore William Weber's story and incredible transformation from a multiple-time felon who was on death row to becoming vice president of the prison's honor club and later paroled.